lmiller1990/electic/posts/20200615_Kanban_Board_with_Typesafe_GraphQL_Part_1.md

 Before we write the missing code to make this test pass, let's look at each part.

 - you need to call `createConnection` before interacting with your database via TypeORM, so we do this in the `beforeAll` hook (and close the connection in `afterAll`).
-- by calling `connection.synchronize(true)`, all the data will be dropped before the test, giving us a clean slate.
-The `true` argument has this effect (confusingly enough.
-I wish it was `synchronize({ dropData: true })` or something more descriptive.
 - we will create some **factories** to make writing tests easy - this is what `createProject` is, and why it's imported from `tests/factories`.
 This will let use quickly create test data.
+- we delete all the projects before each test to ensure a fresh database is used

 ## Creating a Project factory

 There are many ways to handle factory data (also known as *fixtures*, sometimes).
-I like to keep things simple.
-The `createProject` function takes a `DeepPartial<Project>`, so we can easily specify project fields when creating the test data to fit the test we are writing.
+I like to keep things simple. the `createProject` function takes a `DeepPartial<Project>`, so we can easily specify project fields when creating the test data to fit the test we are writing.

 ```ts
 import { getRepository, DeepPartial } from 'typeorm'